While I am not a scholar for sure I will try to give some explanation on the above and hopefully, you will find it educational.

 My favorite part of the Quran about travel is this verse..”… and made you into nations and tribes, that you may know one another. “-(Quran 49:13).

 This on its own can sum up the importance of traveling and appreciating beauty.
 We are not born alone and we are not meant to be spending our lives cocooned in one place.
 Back then people travelled for months and months to seek knowledge, to experience different cultures and to spread the religion.
 Today we are really blessed that in less than 15hours we can fly from one side of the world to the other skipping pretty much all the dangerous places.

 Muslims can travel as long as they don’t forget their obligations some of which I mentioned in the article here about why Muslim traveller are different.

 Can women travel?

-Now I am not a scholar but women do need their mahram (protector) this is their father, husband, brother, son or uncle, in order to travel.
-I know this can be really hard for some people to understand but back then there were so many dangers you didn’t want to let a woman travel alone through the dessert.
+Now I am not a scholar but women do need their mahram (protector) this is their father, husband, brother, son, or uncle, in order to travel.
+I know this can be really hard for some people to understand but back then there were so many dangers you didn’t want to let a woman travel alone through the desert.
 I definitely wouldn’t want this to happen to my daughter.
 Even today it can be quite dangerous for women in some places and it is good for them to feel secure and protected.
 That doesn’t mean that they can’t handle themselves of course.
-I have lived and travelled alone and nomatter how independent and confident I am I did feel that a presence of a mahram would have made my life easier.
+I have lived and traveled alone and no matter how independent and confident I am I did feel that a presence of a mahram would have made my life easier.